 Why Remove Footer in Divi?

-If you use Divi, you have probably seen that in the footer it says Divi by Elegant Themes.
+If you use Divi, you have probably noticed that the footer says Divi by Elegant Themes.

 Even though some people are ok with that, you may need to remove the footer of a website.
 For example, your clients may want to hide the footer from their sites because they want to add some information there.

-Or maybe you are developing a custom template for one of your WordPress sites so you want to have a customized footer.
+Or maybe you are developing a custom template for one of your WordPress sites and want a customized footer.
 So, if you’d like to remove the Divi footer to enhance the content area, you are in the right place!

-In most cases, you need to write PHP codes in the template to customize a theme.
+In most cases, you need to write PHP code in the template to customize a theme.
 But if you’re a complete beginner, this isn’t a good idea.
-So, with some CSS customizations, you will be able to personalize your theme more easily.
+With some CSS customizations, you can personalize your theme more easily.

 Before You Start…

-To make the changes, we will be editing the code of Divi.
+To make the changes, we will be editing the Divi code.
 So, we recommend using a child theme instead of editing the theme’s core files.

 Wondering why?
 If you make changes to the style.css file and functions.php on the Divi parent theme, next time you update the theme, the new theme files will be saved to your theme folder.